cognitivecomputations/grokadamw/README.md

 * `grokking_signal_decay_rate`: Decay rate for adjusting alpha based on the grokking signal (default: 0.1)
 * `gradient_clipping`: Maximum norm for gradient clipping (default: 1.0, set to 0 to disable)

-**Key Points:**

-* Define your `grokking_signal_fn(s)` to capture the difference between training and validation performance, or other metrics relevant to generalization.
-* Carefully tune the Grokfast-specific hyperparameters (`alpha_init`, `lamb`, `gamma`) to achieve optimal performance for your model and task.
+## Common Pitfalls and Debugging Tips

+1. **Grokking Signal Functions Not Providing Useful Signals:**
+   - Ensure that the functions return meaningful values, reflecting aspects like validation vs. training loss differences.
+   - Consider normalizing the output of signal functions.

+2. **Issues with Gradient Clipping:**
+   - If gradients are frequently being clipped, it may indicate a need to adjust the learning rate or other hyperparameters.

+3. **Unexpected Behavior with Layer-wise Momentum Decay:**
+   - Monitor the learning dynamics for different layers.
+If some layers are learning too slowly or too quickly, adjust `gamma` or individual layer hyperparameters accordingly.

+4. **Monitoring Grokking Signal and Alpha Values:**
-* Monitor the Grokking Signal, alpha values, and gradient clipping during training to understand the optimizer's behavior and make adjustments as needed.
+   - Use tools like TensorBoard or custom logging to track the grokking signal, alpha values, and gradient norms.
+This can help in understanding the optimizer's behavior and making necessary adjustments.

-**Contribution:**
+## Contribution

 GrokAdamW is an ongoing research project.
 Your feedback and contributions are welcome!
+Please feel free to submit issues, feature requests, or pull requests.
+For more details, see our [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+GrokAdamW is licensed under the MIT License.
+See the LICENSE file for more details.